-User level Displays and permitted actions User Function overview with options for control Access to main menu only if enabled for "User" in the "General settings" Summary of values Inputs: display only, no access to the parameters Outputs: changes to the output status of the outputs enabled for User, display of hours run, no access to the parameters Fixed values: changes to the value or status of the fixed values enabled for User no access to the parameters • Functions: display of the function status, no access to the parameters Messages: display of active messages, hiding and deleting messages CAN and DL bus: no access to the parameters General settings: No access User: change of user (with password entry), setting of left/right-handed System values: setting the date, time, location data, display of System values Technician All of the above plus: Access to main menu only if enabled for Technician or User in the "General set- tings" Changes to the parameters for inputs (except for type and measured variable), no creation of new ones Changes to the parameters for outputs (except for type; status only if enabled for User or Technician), no creation of new ones Changes to the parameters for fixed values (except for type and measured variable; value and status only if enabled for User or Technician), no creation of new ones General settings: Changes to user defined designations and creation of new ones, selecting the currency Functions: changes to user defined input variables and parameters; output variables are visible All settings in the CAN and DL bus menus Data administration actions Expert All actions and all displays are accessible.
+User Displays and permitted actions Function overview with options for control Access to main menu only if enabled for "User" in the "General settings" Summary of values Inputs: display only, no access to the parameters Outputs: changes to the output status of the outputs enabled for User, display of hours run, no access to the parameters User Fixed values: changes to the value or status of the fixed values enabled for User, no access to the parameters • Functions: display of the function status, no access to the parameters Messages: display of active messages CAN and DL bus: no access to the parameters General settings: no access User: change of user (with password entry) System values: display of System values All of the above plus: Access to main menu only if enabled for Technician or User in the "General settings" Changes to the parameters for inputs (except for type and measured variable), no creation of new ones • Changes to the parameters for outputs (except for type; status only if enabled for User or Technician), no creation of new ones Technician Changes to the parameters for fixed values (except for type and measured variable; value and status only if enabled for User or Technician), no creation of new ones General settings: Changes to user defined designations and creation of new ones, selecting the currency Functions: changes to user defined input variables and parameters All settings in the CAN and DL bus menus Data administration actions Expert All actions and all displays are accessible.

-The devices are operated via a 4.3" touch-screen.
-For greater ease of use, an operating pen is provided.
+The devices are operated via a 4.3" touchscreen.
+For greater ease of use, an operating pen is provided